p11menova/turbo_telegram/README.md

 # Turbo Telegram
 test project for AIP Python course

-text for new branch 'feature-01'
+text for new branch 'main'